 The results are presented in the figure 13a.
-The basic algorithm is marked by asterisk, The dashed line - effectiveness level of basic variant, dotted lines - minimum and maximum of effectiveness in experiments.
+The basic algorithm is marked by asterisk, the dashed line - quality level of basic variant, dotted lines - minimum and maximum of quality in experiments.
 They are 0.51 and 0.76 respectively.
 The result of recognition is far from random one for all the experiments.

-II.
-Variation of parameters of decision rule.

-- 1. Exclusion of functions, one by time (8 experiments); - 2.
-Variation of threshold to declare of alarm $n_A n_B$ from 0 to 5 (5 experiments);
+- II.
+Variation of parameters of decision rule. - 1.
+Exclusion of functions, one by time (8 experiments); - 2.
+Variation of threshold to declare of alarm $n_A$ $n_B$ from 0 to 5 (5 experiments);